OWASP/ASVS/4.0/en/0x22-V14-Config.md

 | **14.2.5** | Verify that an inventory catalog is maintained of all third party libraries in use. ([C2](https://owasp.org/www-project-proactive-controls/#div-numbering)) | | ✓ | ✓ | |
 | **14.2.6** | Verify that the attack surface is reduced by sandboxing or encapsulating third party libraries to expose only the required behaviour into the application. ([C2](https://owasp.org/www-project-proactive-controls/#div-numbering)) | | ✓ | ✓ | 265 |

-## V14.3 Unintended Security Disclosure Requirements
+## V14.3 Unintended Security Disclosure

 Configurations for production should be hardened to protect against common attacks, such as debug consoles, raise the bar for Cross-site Scripting (XSS) and Remote File Inclusion (RFI) attacks, and to eliminate trivial information discovery "vulnerabilities" that are the unwelcome hallmark of many penetration testing reports.
 Many of these issues are rarely rated as a significant risk, but they are chained together with other vulnerabilities.
 If these issues are not present by default, it raises the bar before most attacks can succeed.